Integrate food systems into surveillance

 Expand advisory networks

-As discussed under Goal 7 Participation, Structures and processes for regulatory pluralism, new mechanisms are needed to govern the behaviour of the food system.
+As discussed under Goal 7 Participation, Structures, and processes for regulatory pluralism, new mechanisms are needed to govern the behaviour of the food system.
 As these new structures are created, they should be connected to the Emergency Preparedness system through the existing regulatory and communication channels.
 These expanded networks will provide much wider intelligence on the state of the food system, its vulnerabilities and vulnerable populations, and appropriate responses.
 This will require specific changes to EM guides and protocols for each level of government.
 In exchange, these expanded networks will need training in EM procedures and practice so they can be effective participants.
 Many organizations and governments offer EM training, but it will be important to tailor such sessions to the needs of this expanded food network.
-At the municipal level, each city needs a permanent emergency food table of some kind, facilitated by the municipal government, but that engages governments, businesses and NGOs involved in food system issues.
-Related to this, a city needs to understand it's role not just as gatekeeper/protector related to an emergency, but also as co-ordinator/faciltator of food reponses.
-The Covid emergency revealed how marginalized and racialized communities are more negatively affected by the emergency and also be the limited reponse of many municipalities, so it is particularly critical that such communities be active participants in emergency response systems (Mihevc, 2020).
-Consistent with the changes proposed for emergencies legislation, food is named by all levels of government as a priority / essential service.
+At the municipal level, each city needs a permanent emergency food table of some kind, facilitated by the municipal government, but that engages governments, businesses, and NGOs involved in food system issues.
+Related to this, a city needs to understand its role not just as gatekeeper/protector related to an emergency, but also as co-ordinator/facilitator of food responses.
+The Covid emergency revealed how marginalized and racialized communities are more negatively affected by the emergency and also be the limited response of many municipalities, so it is particularly critical that such communities be active participants in emergency response systems (Mihevc, 2020).
+Consistent with the changes proposed for emergencies legislation, food is named by all levels of government as a priority/essential service.